cs-ed/edtech-plan-ReyesSantos/README.md

 Intalled RAM: 16.0 GB (15.8 GB usable)
 System type: 64-bit operating systm, x64-based processor

-Student Computer: I need help from our IT for specifics.
+Student Computer:
-Device: Chromebook
+Device: Dell Chromebook
-Processor:
+Processor: Intel(R) Celeron(R) N4020 CPU @ 1.10Ghz
-Intalled RAM:
+Intalled RAM: 4 GB
 System type:

 ### Hardware Specifications
+There is one ethernet connection in my classroom.
+Students connect via wifi.
+There has been connectivity issues prior to Distance Learning.
+This year internet issues have been mostly district wide.
+The resources I plan to use are accessible or an email to IT can resolve an issue quickly.

 From Code.org:
 We recommend at least a 15 MBit/sec Internet connection for your school.